waltermag/kamailio-sbc/README.md

 7. **Development Status:**
    This project is still under development and has not been fully tested yet.
 Errors are expected and will be fixed in subsequent iterations.
 ```

-These bash commands provide a clear and concise way to execute the deployment and management tasks outlined in the README.